Considerations

 Top level functions

-One important consideration is the use of top level functions versus class
+One important consideration is the use of top level functions versus class or

-bound functions.
+object bound functions.
 To

 illustrate: